Expert support

 Rent rises with rules

-In a rental market often marked by uncertainty, the Renters’ Rights Bill 2025 introduces a welcome dose of structure and transparency.
-At the centre of this is the reform of Section 13 - the legal mechanism through which landlords can propose rent increases in periodic tenancies.
+The Renters’ Rights Act introduces structure and transparency to rent increases.
+At the heart of this is the reform of Section 13 - the legal process for proposing rent changes in periodic tenancies.

-This isn’t just a procedural tweak—it’s a shift toward a more balanced rental economy, where fairness is built into the framework.
+This isn’t just a procedural tweak - it’s a step toward a more balanced rental market, where fairness is built into the framework.

 Section 13